kelong/JuniorRoute/documentation/1.0/routes.markdown

 Restrictions
 -
-Route restrictions determine if a particular route is allowed to handle a particular HTTP request message.
+Restrictions determine if a particular route is allowed to handle a particular HTTP request message.
 JuniorRoute comes with many restrictions built-in.

 Authentication Provider
 -